Jazper55555/Music-Match/README.md

 To learn more about PyFiglet, click here: [PyFiglet](https://pypi.org/project/pyfiglet/)

-I utilized a table relationship/database diagram editor as well which can be found here: [dbdiagram](https://dbdiagram.io/home)
+I utilized a table relationship/database diagram editor which can be found here: [dbdiagram](https://dbdiagram.io/home)